pygame/pygame/README.rst

 |PyPiVersion| |PyPiLicense| |Python2| |Python3| |GithubCommits|
 |LGTMAlerts| |LGTMGradePython| |LGTMGradeC| |Coverity|

-pygame_ is a Free and Open Source cross-platform library for the development of multimedia applications like video games on Python.
+pygame_ is a free and open-source cross-platform library for the development of multimedia applications like video games using Python.
-It uses the `Simple DirectMedia Layer library`_ and several other popular libraries to abstract most common functions and makes writing these program a more intuitive task.
+It uses the `Simple DirectMedia Layer library`_ and several other popular libraries to abstract the most common functions, making writing these programs a more intuitive task.

 `We need your help`_ to make pygame the best it can be!
+New contributors are welcome.

 Installation